My friend is a good man. His wife is crazy. She put a protection order against him, to help manipulate the court proceedings. What should he do?

-- the unwritten and unseen policies of the system are set up to ensure that presumption is affirmed.
+- the unwritten, unseen even unwitting policies of the system are set up to ensure that presumption is affirmed; and

 One, no judge wants to deny a request for protective order, then have the woman wind up hospitalized or dead, and then be blamed for “failing to protect” the victim.
-So to ensure that never happens most judges grant any request for a protective order.
+So to ensure that never happens judges often grant any request for a protective order.
 That way they can never be blamed for “failing” to protect victims.
-The fact that knee-jerk issuance of protective orders victimizes innocent men just doesn’t get enough attention to give judges pause.
+The fact that “generous” issuance of protective orders victimizes innocent men just doesn’t get enough attention to give some judges pause.

 - the accused’s reputation is irreparably damaged; and

 - he proceeds at a permanent disadvantage and under a cloud of public shame and loathing, if the “victim” follows the protective order request with a complaint for divorce (and that’s usually exactly what happens)

 Your friend needs to:

 - Hire the best lawyer he can find to help defend him.
 If he tries to defend himself, the legal system can chew him up (strip him of his money, job, home, family, and good name) and spit him out.

 - You may assert, “But if he gets a lawyer, won’t that make him look guilty?”
 NO!

 - Indeed, I’d contend that not getting a lawyer makes him look like someone who’s so poor and stupid that he’s the kind of arrogant lout who probably beats his wife.
 Lawyer up.